google-deepmind/optax/docs/index.rst

 Optax
 -----

 Optax is a gradient processing and optimization library for JAX.

-Optax is designed to facilitate research by providing building blocks that can be easily recombined in custom ways.
+It is designed to facilitate research by providing building blocks that can be recombined in custom ways in order to optimise parametric models such as, but not limited to, deep neural networks.

 Our goals are to: